owainlewis/frequency/README.md

 ### Job

-The smallest unit of execution in KCD.
-A stage is the execution of some commands inside a base image.

-#### Context

-A job is executed within a context.
-This means that a job executes with some metadata about the branch etc
+A job is a template describing the execution steps inside in KCD.

 ### Build

-A build has a message, commit and hash and checks out code from VCS and then executes a job based on the contents of a config.yml file.
+A build is an invokation of a job.

 ### Workflow